X-Men: Reload: Publication history

 The "post-Morrison" period that was known as the ReLoad event began when Grant Morrison's run for writing New X-Men ended and X-Treme X-Men was canceled.
 Chris Claremont who was writing X-Treme at that time was then returned to writing Uncanny X-Men, the title that he was famous for penning throughout the majority of the 1970s and 1980s.
 After Grant Morrison stepped down from writing New X-Men, the title was changed back to simply X-Men and continued with its numbering instead of restarting as issue #1.
 The three main X-Men team books consisted of the aforementioned X-Men, Astonishing X-Men, and Uncanny X-Men with the three main teams being led by Havok, Cyclops, and Storm respectively.
 Many individual X-Men characters received their own solo series as part of this event, but few lasted beyond twelve issues and many of the solo titles were cancelled after only a few issues due to poor sales.
-Astonishing X-Men quickly proved to be the most popular and highest selling X-Men title at that time and received strong reviews from fans and critics alike for its artwork, pacing, and writing.
+Astonishing X-Men proved to be the most popular and highest selling X-Men title at that time and received strong reviews from fans and critics alike for its artwork, pacing, and writing.
 Astonishing X-Men became so popular that it was the only X-book at that time to receive spin-off series like X-Men: Phoenix - Endsong and an origin series for Colossus.

 Many then-current titles were changed to fit with the revamp and along with that many titles were also cancelled to make way for new x-books.
-Some of the titles that were cancelled included volume 2 of New Mutants in order to make room for a new series focused on the newest generation of X-Men students called New X-Men volume 2.
+Some of the titles that were cancelled included volume 2 of New Mutants to make room for a new series focused on the newest generation of X-Men students called New X-Men.
 X-Treme X-Men was also cancelled and saw Storm bringing her team to work as the X.S.E. under a United Nations charter.
-X-Statix was cancelled in order to make room for District X, which saw Bishop policing a troubled mutant community in New York City.
-The series Agent X and Soldier X were both cancelled in order to provide room for the new series Cable & Deadpool.
+X-Statix was cancelled to make room for District X, which saw Bishop policing a troubled mutant community in New York City.
+The series Agent X and Soldier X were both cancelled to provide room for the new series Cable & Deadpool.
 District X, Madrox, and new issues of Wolverine were re-branded as part of the Marvel Knights collection.
 The status-quo that was established in this event remained for a year until the House of M crossover event in 2005 drastically changed the tone of all X-books by having the majority of the world's mutants de-powered.